Sphingomyelin and Related Sphingophospholipids

 Ceramide phosphoethanolamine, the sphingolipid analogue of phosphatidylethanolamine, is a component of the lipids of insects, some fresh water invertebrates and many species of bacteria (where it is often accompanied by ceramide phosphoglycerol), but it is present at trace levels only in mammalian cells (300 to 1,500-fold below those of sphingomyelin).
 As an example, it is one of the main sphingolipid in Drosophila melanogaster, where d14:1 and d16:1 are the main long-chain bases; it has an important role in the functional equivalent of myelin to ensheath axons where it replaces galactosylceramide, which is a major component of myelin in mammals.
 It is apparently able to do this because the two lipids have similar physical properties.
 There are obvious differences in the charged state, but both lipids have a high phase transition temperature and tight packing, and neither is miscible with cholesterol.

 In insects, CDP-ethanolamine is the donor of the head group for ceramide phosphoethanolamine synthesis (akin to phospholipid biosynthesis by the Kennedy pathway).
-However, in mammalian cells, it is produced at low levels in the endoplasmic reticulum mainly by all members of the sphingomyelin synthase family, which are bifunctional.
-There is also a distinctive synthase, termed 'SMS related protein' because of its structural similarity to the sphingomyelin synthase, which is a mono-functional enzyme and is active in brain especially.
-Although the lipid never accumulates in membranes, the process may assist in the removal of any excess of potentially toxic ceramides.
-No other function for the lipid in mammalian tissues is known.
+However, in mammalian cells, it is produced at very low levels in the endoplasmic reticulum mainly by all members of the sphingomyelin synthase family, which are bifunctional, and it never accumulates in membranes.
+There is also a distinctive synthase, termed 'SMS related protein' because of its structural similarity to the sphingomyelin synthase, which is active in brain especially, but its main function is to act as a phosphatidylethanolamine phospholipase C.

 A few bacterial species produce ceramide phosphoethanolamine and these include Bacteroides fragilis, a prominent member of the human gut biome.
 In Sphingobacterium spiritivorum, the type species of genus Sphingobacterium, ceramide phosphoethanolamine is accompanied by ceramide phosphoinositol and ceramide phosphomannose, with branched-chain base (mainly iso-17:0) and fatty acid (mainly iso-15:0) components.
 Ceramide phosphoethanolamine has also been fully characterized in three species of plant fungal pathogens (Oomycetes); the fatty acid and long-chain bases components vary with species, and for example one contains phytosphingosine and another an unusual branched-trienoic base.
 A phosphonolipid analogue is found in certain organisms.
 In addition to ceramide phosphoethanolamine, the protozoan parasite Trypanosoma brucei contains sphingomyelin and ceramide phosphoinositol.